ty0x2333/cocoapods-action/README.md

 https://stackoverflow.com/questions/56326847/xcodebuild-skip-finished-requesting-crash-reports-continuing-with-testing

-This is the BUG of XCode 10.
-This problem can be solved by specifying the ID of the simulator.
+This is the BUG of `XCode 10.*`.
+It can be solved by specifying the ID of the simulator.

 In the following example, we want to run on the iPhone X.